 The following baseline data collection and analysis has taken place, or in some cases is taking place in 2012:

-In 2011, the Alaska Energy Authority (AEA) filed this Notice of Intent (NOI) and Pre-Application Document (PAD) with the Federal Energy Regulatory Commission (FERC) for an original license for the Susitna-Watana Hydroelectric Project, FERC No. 14241.
+In 2011, the Alaska Energy Authority (AEA) filed a Notice of Intent (NOI) and Pre-Application Document (PAD) with the Federal Energy Regulatory Commission (FERC) for an original license for the Susitna-Watana Hydroelectric Project, FERC No. 14241.

 In 2011, a Recreation Data Gap Analysis was prepared (HDR 2011).